jnunemaker/resilient/README.md

 require "resilient/circuit_breaker"

 # default properties for circuit, CircuitBreaker.get is used instead of
-# CircuitBreaker.new as for keeps a registry of circuits by key to prevent
+# CircuitBreaker.new as `get` keeps a registry of circuits by key to prevent
 # creating multiple instances of the same circuit breaker for a key; not using
-# `for` means you would have multiple instances of the circuit breaker and thus
+# `get` means you would have multiple instances of the circuit breaker and thus
-# separate state and metrics; you can read more in examples/for_vs_new.rb
+# separate state and metrics; you can read more in examples/get_vs_new.rb
 circuit_breaker = Resilient::CircuitBreaker.get(key: Resilient::Key.new("example"))
 if circuit_breaker.allow_request?
   begin